-This pop-up shop at 9/11 Smith Street in Fitzroy champions a holistic approach to cycling.
+This shop at 9/11 Smith Street in Fitzroy champions a holistic approach to cycling.
 So, you can feast your eyes on an eclectic range of gear and cycling treasures while stretching out your weary muscles in one of Carmen’s Pilates classes.
 Who could ask for anything more?

 Northside Locals is open until the end of June and the duo hope to make the space permanent.
 Recently, we had a chat with Carmen and Malachi about their new digs.

 What’s the concept behind the Northside Locals pop-up?

 Malachi: It’s a space bringing together myself (Northside Wheelers) and Carmen (House of Valour) to incorporate cycle wear, lifestyle products and Pilates.
 The emphasis is on supporting local, independent products as much as we can in an interesting environment that people can come hang out in, have a wander or do a Pilates class.

 What are some of your favourite bike-related pieces in the shop?

 Malachi & Carmen: We have our beautiful handmade cycling caps by Troy O’Shea.
 Also our ‘Ride Punk Ride’ undershirts produced by The Pedla.